Kiş, Shaki

 Kiş (also, Kish and Kish-Kishlak) is a village and municipality in the Shaki Rayon of Azerbaijan.
-It is located approximately 5 km north of Shaki.
+It is about 5 km north of Shaki.
 It has a population of 6,244.

 Geography

-The village is situated on the shore of the Kish river.
+The village is on the shore of the Kish river.
 The main part of the village surrounded by the mountains is located at the foot of Mount Tat.

+The nearest villages are Baltali, Okhud, and Kuhmukh.

 Demography

 Kish has more than 6500 people according to the results of population census conducted in 2009.